Duration: Meets one weekend per month for 7 months. April through October 2026. Fridays and Saturdays.

 Wild foods feast and celebration

-How to Apply & Prerequisits:
+How to Apply & Prerequisites:

 1. Reliable transportation and the ability to joyfully drive long distances.